Kennub/nobihazavietnam1/README.md

 2) Create a .env file for environment variables in the root directory of this repository, not inside the `src` folder!

-3) Create three environment variables:
+3) Create this environment variable:
     - **DISCORDJS_BOT_TOKEN** - Your Bot Token

-    - **WEBHOOK_ID** - For webhooks, not required unless you want to use the webhook command
-    - **WEBHOOK_TOKEN** - The token for your webhook client, refer to 1:12:00 in the video on how to create a Webhook.
+4) Go to the `config.json` file and change the properties in that file according to your needs

-4) Run `npm run start` or `npm run dev` in the project directory
+5) Run `npm run start` or `npm run dev` in the project directory

-# Notes
+## Notes

 - Keep in mind all of the role IDs, channel IDs, etc. were all for my test server that I used for the tutorial.
 You must configure it yourself by changing the IDs to meet your needs.